Article 3. General University Information

 TAMIU encourages and trains students to respond to others in a moment of need.
 Green Dot is a movement, a program, and an action.
 The aim of Green Dot is to prevent and reduce power-based violence at TAMIU by engaging students as active bystanders who step in, speak up, and interrupt potential acts of violence.
 The Green Dot movement is about gaining a critical mass of students, staff and faculty who are willing to do their small part of actively and visibly reduce power-based personal violence.

 The best way to get involved with Green Dot and maximize your impact as an active bystander is to attend Green Dot Bystander Training.
 The training is free.
 At this training you will learn the skills of being an active bystander, examine your own barriers to taking action, and ultimately gain the ability to intervene early on in situations that could lead to violence.
-Visit: http://www.tamiu.edu/compliance/TitleIX/greendot.shtml for more information.
+Visit: https://www.tamiu.edu/compliance/TitleIX/greendot.shtml for more information.

-For more information, please contact the Office of Student Orientation, Leadership and Engagement at 956.326.2280, the Office of Environmental Health and Safety at 956.326.2194, or the Office of International Engagement at 956.326.2282.
+For more information, please contact the Office of Student Orientation, Leadership and Engagement at 956.326.2280, the Office of Environmental Health and Safety at 956.326.2194, or the Office of International Experiences at 956.326.2282.

-All TAMIU rules and SAPs are accessible from the Office of Compliance webpage under the tab called TAMIU Rules & SAP’s.
+All TAMIU Rules and SAPs are accessible from the Office of Compliance webpage under the tab called TAMIU Rules & SAP’s.
 For more information, please contact the Office of Compliance at 956.326.2855.

 The provisions of the TAMIU Academic Catalog do not constitute a contract, express or implied, between any applicant, student, faculty, or staff member of the Texas A&M International University or Texas A&M University System.
 This catalog is for informational purposes only.
 The University reserves the right to change or alter any statement herein without prior notice.
 This Catalog should not be interpreted to allow a student that begins their education under the Catalog to continue the program under the provisions in the Catalog.
-For or more information, please visit https://www.tamiu.edu/catalog/.
+For more information, please visit https://www.tamiu.edu/catalog/.

 Minimum Grade Point Average for Good Standing